michaelemery/staticanalysis/results/alias/infer.md

 [//]: [alias/InvokeDynamicField.java](https://github.com/michaelemery/staticanalysis/blob/master/src/alias/InvokeDynamicField.java)

+1) This language feature is not applicable to the checker being tested.
-Infer does not have a checker to detect an alias.
+2) Infer does not have a checker to detect an alias.

 #### docker